 Supetar gave me an impression of a clean and decorated small town.
 I was impressed by the quality of the buildings and houses.
 The most common building material is so-called the stone of Brac ("Brački kamen").
 Famous Croatian renaissance architects used that material to build monumental objects; for example Juraj Dalmatinac used it for the construction of the cathedrals in Sibenik, Trogir and Split.

 Just near the ferry port in Supetar, there is the main town square with the monumental church of Blessed Mary's Annunciation.
 The church was constructed as a three-nave basilica in Baroque style.
 It was built at the remains of the old Roman church.

 Together with the bell and clock towers, the church makes a unique architectural ensemble.

 There are pieces of evidence that people lived in Supetar during the Roman age.
-The most important are the remains of the Roman basilica on the place of today's church and remains of ancient walls on today's graveyard.
+The most important is the remains of the Roman basilica on the place of today's church and remains of ancient walls on today's graveyard.